garrettj403/dotfiles/README.md

 # My Dotfiles

 I have two computer running macOS.
 I use these dotfiles to make them operate the same way.
 I pulled the contents of this directory from all over the internet.
-I try to refer to the source in the comment whenever I can.
+I try to refer to the resources that I used whenever I can.

 To download:
 ```bash